PlanterApp/planter_blog/content/posts/tomatillo-salsa/index.md

 {{< youtube id="Mq7JF_x-iYY" short="true">}}\
 \
 Tomatillos are now my favorite crop in the garden.
 Not only do they taste great as salsa verde, they are easy.
 In my case, **extremely easy**.
 After I planted them, they required no support besides a simple tomato cage.
 Even with the cage, some limbs still plopped on the ground but that didn't prevent them from growing fruit.
 And each fruit comes with it's own pest-resistant papery wrapper.
 I never noticed damage to any tomatillo that was still on the plant.
 Even tomatillos that had fallen on the ground lasted for about a week before the ants finally started to munch on them.
 And unlike their cousins, tomatoes, tomatillos aren't very susceptible to diseases.
 They just grow, no fuss!
+And once harvested, they'll last on the counter for weeks.
+So easy!

 [Check out tomatillos in Planter](https://planter.garden/plants/tomatillos) for more growing information.